metzoo10/Waan-wi/README.md

 npm install -g json-server
 ```

- - To launch it, go in a separate terminal and *start JSON Server to simulate a REST API from your JSON file containing recipe data*  with this command :
+ - To launch it, go in a separate terminal and *start JSON Server to simulate a REST API from the JSON file containing recipe data*  with this command :

 ```bash
 json-server src/assets/recettes.json